 You should also consider investing in sit-stand desks to give your employees flexibility and better health, as backaches aren’t conducive to creative thinking.

-These elements, and others, can create an atmosphere in which employees feel more comfortable and creative.
+These elements, along with others, can create an atmosphere in which employees feel more comfortable and creative.

 3. Provide freedom and flexibility in how work is done